-NSC 3080 The Nature and Scope of Inquiry 3-4 s.h.
+NSC 3080 The Nature and Scope of Inquiry

 Theme-based, highly interactive interdisciplinary course designed to enable students to explore the different approaches and ways of knowing that contribute to understanding and resolving complex issues, problems or dilemmas of contemporary life.
 Utilizing the different modes of inquiry which characterize the various disciplines, the course involves students in readings, discussions, works of art, lectures by experts, team collaboration, and independent research.
-The course focuses on a compelling theme and is designed to develop the commitment to intellectual inquiry, humanistic values, and service to others as embodied in the mission of the University.
+The course focuses on a compelling theme and is designed to develop the commitment to intellectual inquiry, humanistic values, and service to others as embodied in the mission of Madonna University.

-NSC 3250 The Ascent of Man 4 s.h.
+NSC 3250 The Ascent of Man

 Presentation of interrelationships of science and humanities throughout history.
 Discussion of the role of science and technology on the course of human events; course based on TV series.
-(For non-science majors.)
+(For nonscience majors.)